chrisfarnham/seefarblog/_sections/CW_Frequency_Guide.md

 # W1YTQ's CW Frequency Guide for 20 and 40 Meters

-After operating CW for a bit now I've realized that there are different points and areas on my dial that I go to for different activities (e.g., POTA, SKCC, Slow Speed Test).
-I remember that when I first began CW I had a sense that different CW operators and activities took place on different areas of the band and I was unsure where I should be operating.
+When I first began CW, I sensed that CW operators and activities were clustered in specific areas of the band, but I was unsure where to operate.

-In this journal entry I'll list different, specific areas for different CW activities.
-This entry will include personal opinions or observations for different frequencies.
-I'll try to be clear when I'm stating a personal opinion as opposed to a rule.
+In this journal entry, I’ll outline specific areas of the band for various CW activities to help others navigate them.
+This entry reflects my personal observations and opinions about different frequencies.
+I’ll try to be clear when I’m stating a personal opinion as opposed to a rule.

-Note that this guide focuses on CW activities that I participate in.

 ![](vfo_photo.jpg)

-I'm providing this guide as an aid and because I find it interesting.
-I am not dictating which CW activities happen on which frequencies and enforcing it.
-I simply find it interesting that by informal agreement or habit, as you walk your VFO knob up and down the band you'll find pockets of operators congregating.
+I'm providing this guide as an aid because I find it interesting.
+I am not dictating which CW activities should occur on specific frequencies.
+Instead, I’ve observed that, by informal agreement or habit, operators tend to congregate in certain areas as you tune your VFO knob across the band.

 >  As you walk your VFO knob up and down the band you'll find pockets of different CW activities